carlosecp/nvim-config/README.md

   - [nvim-colorizer.lua](https://github.com/norcalli/nvim-colorizer.lua) - Highlight color codes in your files.

 ## Customization

+### Settings & Mappings

+### Plugins
-- **Plugins:** Plugins are managed by [Packer](https://github.com/wbthomason/packer.nvim).
-To install the plugins after downloading my config files, you must run `:PackerInstall` or `:PackerSync`.
-You can find the plugins list inside the `plugins.lua` file inside the `nvim` config folder.
-If you make some changes to this file, you will have to compile the plugins again.
+Plugins listed in the `plugins.lua` file are managed by [Packer](https://github.com/wbthomason/packer.nvim).
+To install the plugins you must run `:PackerInstall` or `:PackerSync`.
+If you make some changes to this file, you will have to compile the plugins again by running `:PackerCompile` or re-running `:PackerSync`.
 Find more information about this in the official documentation.

+### Autocompletion
-- **Autocompletion:** Intellisense and autocompletion are provided using the official [Neovim LSP API](https://github.com/neovim/nvim-lspconfig).
+Intellisense and autocompletion are provided using the official [Neovim LSP API](https://github.com/neovim/nvim-lspconfig).
 By default, no language servers are installed, you will have to install them manually using [LSPInstall](https://github.com/kabouzeid/nvim-lspinstall) (ex.: `:LspInstall python`).

+### Formatting
-- **Formatting:** File auto-formatting is managed by external formatters.
+File auto-formatting is managed by external formatters.
 This allows you to use any formatting programm you want externally.
 Formatters can be configured in the `nvim/lua/_formatter/init.lua` file.
 Remember to add the filetype you want at the autocommands section at the end of this file.